 3. Eliminate one thing at a time

-4. Don’t worry about what is beyond your control
+4. Don’t worry about what’s beyond your control

-Change what you can (the air inside your home).
+Change what you can (i.e. the air inside your home).
 Maybe grab yourself a Himalayan salt lamp.
 Don’t worry about the rest (the air outside your home).
 Your liver will help with that.

 5. Pick your battles

 If you are sensitive or intolerant to dairy, I suggest you try to avoid it altogether.
 However, temptation may get the best of you sometimes.
-So, if the ice cream is dairy free but not refined sugar-free, indulge…not often but maybe once in a while.
+So, if the ice cream is dairy-free but not refined sugar-free, go ahead and indulge a little…just not too often.

 6. Everything in moderation

 Now, I don’t mean it’s okay to smoke as long as you don’t do it often (for example).
 But, enjoy life.
 Enjoy a tiny slice of your favorite cheesecake on occasion (again, as long as you’re not severely allergic).

 If you can’t afford to buy non-toxic (beauty, personal care and cleaning products), you can make your own.
 Homemade products can be simple, quick-to-make and very cost-effective.

 8. Buy non-toxic alternatives

 If you don’t have time to DIY, consider buying natural, non-toxic products.
 Your best bet is to get them online.
 Local grocery stores have some affordable options as well.
 Otherwise, you can find them on Amazon, at Thrive Market (US), at Well.ca or at Vitamart.